Introduction

 3. Researchers should update documents as needed, as well as maintaining project-specific metadata (e.g. lab notes, logbooks, code/syntax/scripts for cleaning and analysing the data, codebooks etc.) throughout the research lifecycle.

-4. Researchers should instill good documentation and data management practices in any students or interns under their supervision, particularly when the research conducted by these students is used for publications and/or future research projects.
+4. Researchers should instill good documentation and data/software management practices in any students or interns under their supervision, particularly when the research conducted by these students is used for publications and/or future research projects.

 6. Researchers are expected to seek advice regarding the ethics and scientific integrity of their research.
 They are responsible for determining if the project must be approved by an METc, the CCMO or an external body as required by their research funder.
-If none of these conditions apply, researchers are strongly advised to submit their research proposals to the Scientific and Ethical Review Board (VCWE) for ethical review, while recognizing that the VCWE cannot be held accountable for the researchers’ ethical conduct.4
+If none of these conditions apply, researchers are strongly advised to submit their research proposals to the Scientific and Ethical Review Board (VCWE) for ethical review, while recognizing that the VCWE cannot be held accountable for the researchers’ ethical conduct.6

 Department heads